FanaticYT/Better-Ape-Launcher/README.md

 A simple batch script that will attempt to open APE when it just doesn't want to.

 ## Installation
-Download the BetterApeLauncher.bat file.
+Download the BetterApeLauncher.bat file. <br />
-Edit the file, and change the 'BO3Root=' to whatever your BO3 root path is.
+Edit the file, and change the 'BO3Root=' to whatever your BO3 root path is. <br />